Azeezah/game-dev-final-project/README.md

-cd FinalProject/Content/Characters    # Or the folder of whichever submodule you'd like to pull. git submodule init git config alias.update '!git pull && git submodule update'
+cd FinalProject/Content/Characters    # Or the folder of whichever submodule you'd like to pull. git submodule init git pull && git submodule update
 ```
-Now you can use `git update` instead of `git pull`.
+Now you can use `git pull && git submodule update` instead of `git pull`.
 This will download code for all **initialized** submodules along with the main repository.

 ### To push code:
 Use `git push` the way you normally would.